 I decided to go to the hospital.
 A doctor told me that I had a vaginocele, which is a type of hernia brought on by straining, as well as a UTI.
 I thought that I was dedicated to taking care of my body, but I realized that I wasn’t doing my absolute best.
-I came up with a short list of ways to better care for myself and I can say that things are getting better.
+I came up with a short list of ways to better care for myself and I can say that things got better.

-H2O is especially helpful since I had a urinary tract infection and needed to flush my body.
-I add a little apple cider vinegar, too, sometimes for an energy boost.
-People underestimate just how refreshing a glass of
+H2O was especially helpful when I had a urinary tract infection and needed to flush my body.
+I added a little apple cider vinegar, too, for an energy boost.